rl1987/trickster.dev/tricksterblog/content/post/scraping-product-data-from-nike.md

 [Screenshot 2](/2023-05-15_14.51.15.png)

-This is good for us, as we can extract the data we need from big JSON string and use it for our purposed.
+This is good for us, as we can extract the data we need from big JSON string and use it for our purposes.
 However, how does the infinite scroll work?
 How is the new data loaded?
 This can be explored in Network tab of Chrome DevTools.

 [Screenshot 3](/2023-05-15_14.58.45.png)